 A platform for peace

-In keeping with IofC’s mission of trust building and peace building, we also open Armagh for use by other groups with similar or complementary aims.
+In keeping with IofC’s mission of trust building, we also open Armagh for use by other groups with similar or complementary aims.
 You may be a community-based organization, an industry body, an NGO, or even just a group of friends with a common purpose.
-Talk to us if you’d like to use Armagh and can help cover costs of maintenance and use.
+Talk to us if you’d like to use the Armagh Ballroom for your next meeting or event.
 We apply a sliding scale of user fees.

 Armagh offers many inviting and peaceful spaces for meetings, quiet reflection, dinners, music concerts, film screenings and celebrations.
 A large ballroom and associated meeting and reception rooms may be accessed in various combinations or as part of a whole package.